Find your perfect college degree

 The Holland Code framework indicates that respiratory therapists have interests in the Building, Helping, and Thinking concern areas.
 Making or fixing practical things is one focus of the Building interest area.

 Take a career test to see if you fit a career as a respiratory therapist.
 Suppose you don’t know which of these following Interest Areas is suitable for you.

 Respiratory therapists should possess the following specific skills:

 A compassionate attitude

-Patients undergoing treatment need respiratory therapists that can give emotional support and sympathize with their needs.
+Patients undergoing treatment need respiratory therapists who can give emotional support and sympathize with their needs.

 Respiratory therapists need solid problem-solving skills.
 They are responsible for assessing patients’ symptoms, consulting with other health professionals, and then recommending and administering appropriate treatments.